maoyuans/chronicles-of-terre/subclasses/subclasses.md

 - [Accursed Blood](Warlock-Crimson) : A pact to a horrible curse that mutilates the flesh and the mind, granting you power of blood magic, in exchange for your eventual descent into primal bloodthirsty madness.
 - [Lunar](Warlock-Lunar) : A pact to a patron that is a manifestation of the moon, granting their followers the blessing and protection of the cold night.
+- [Verdant](Warlock-Verdant) : A pact to the great fairy oak known as the Viridian Grove, granting you the power to invoke the wrath of nature, sapping and draining your enemies.

 ## Wizard Subclasses